Chiropractic Adjustment Services

 - Table adjustments, which entail lying on a specially designed table that drops when pressure is applied to a specific area.
 The dropping motion allows more gentle adjustments than some manual adjustments do.

 Chiropractors take many factors including size, weight, and muscle structure into consideration when deciding on which adjustment to make and which back pain treatment approach to utilize.
-Sometimes, ice, electrical stimulation, or massage therapy (including traction massage) are used prior to a spinal manipulation and spinal decompression in order to relax the muscles.
+Sometimes, heat or ice, electrical stimulation, or massage therapy (including traction massage) are used prior to a spinal manipulation in order to relax the muscles.

-CST has been shown to provide relief from chronic neck and back pain, scoliosis, brain and spinal cord injuries, migraines, chronic fatigue, nervous system disorders, jaw joint problems, and stress disorders.
-(Conditions such as an aneurysm and intracranial hemorrhage prohibit this kind of therapy.)
+Chiropractic treatment has been shown to provide relief from chronic neck and back pain, scoliosis, migraines, chronic fatigue, nervous system disorders, jaw joint problems, stress disorders, etc. (Conditions such as an aneurysm and intracranial hemorrhage prohibit this kind of therapy.)

 Chiropractic adjustments almost always do not involve any pain or discomfort.
 The important thing for a patient to keep in mind is to remain relaxed, because stiffening up may impede the adjustment process.
 Popping sounds are sometimes heard during chiropractic adjustments, spinal decompression, and some massage therapy techniques.; these are usually pockets of air being released behind a joint or other bony structure.